 “He said, ‘Flavia, planning is a broad field and you can work in anything you want,’” Hauss says.
 “I followed his advice and worked with them.
 I thanked him for getting me that internship, because I enjoyed my time there and learned a lot from V. I feel really blessed that I could do my internship there, because if I didn’t I wouldn’t have my current job.”

 Connerly recognized that no students in the state of Iowa were being trained in accredited public policy or public administration master’s programs.
 Seeing both an opportunity and a responsibility, he worked with colleagues in the School and the University to create a Master of Public Affairs degree in 2020.

 “It’s hard to find a city manager or a county administrator.
 We didn’t have the school to train those professionals,” says Lucie Laurian, professor and new director of the School of Planning and Public Affairs.
 “We were really well placed to provide that degree.
 Chuck talked with Iowa State and Northern Iowa, and we created that degree.”

 Connerly’s contributions to his faculty, students, and communities in the state of Iowa have not gone unnoticed.

 In 2018, he received the Jay Chatterjee Distinguished Service Award from the Association of Collegiate Schools of Planning.
 In 2015, the University of Iowa presented Connerly with the Michael J. Brody Award for Faculty Excellence in Service.

-In April 2021, the Board of Regents, State of Iowa, honored Connerly with the prestigious Regents Award for Faculty Excellence.
+In April 2021, the Iowa Board of Regents honored Connerly with the prestigious Regents Award for Faculty Excellence.